-The COVID-19 lockdown for some Manhattan and NYC couples brings pleasant and unexpected surprises.
+COVID-19 has impacted families and relationships across Manhattan and NYC.
 Many couples discover that they are actually better partners and parents and have more love and respect for each other than they thought.
 Yet, for many others, this time makes it painfully clear that the marriage is over.
 The reality is that everyone has to live by the rules of survival and make things work at this time as living separately may not be an option.

 So, what exactly can be done now?